algolia/docsearch/docs/src/dropdown.md

 title: Dropdown
 ---

-To add the dropdown of results next to your search input, you'll have to include the `docsearch.js` library into your website as per the following example.
+Once your Algolia DocSearch index is ready, correctly set up, and filled with the right data, you will need to integrate our dedicated Search-UI.
+To add the dropdown of results below your search input, you'll have to include our DocSearch library into your website as per the following example.
 Your `apiKey` and `indexName` credentials will be given to you as soon as we've created your config.

 ```html
 <!-- Before the closing </head> -->